Skip to content

 Who is eligible?

-• 2 to 7 years post-PhD at the call deadline (extensions possible for career breaks, parental leave, military service, clinical training)
+• 2 to 7 years post-PhD at the call deadline (extensions possible for career breaks, parental leave, military service, clinical training, long-term illness)

 • Hosted at an institution in an EU Member State or Horizon Europe associated country